 Wednesday, 25 January 2017, 7 pm at the MMK 3

-In the framework of his exhibition "Formulations", Florian Hecker is hosting a joint event with three prominent figures from the realm of electroacoustic sound research and art production who are at the same time longstanding companions in his artistic work.
-After a conversation between Robin Mackay and Florian Hecker, Alberto de Campo and François J. Bonnet, alias Kassel Jaeger, will each give a live performance.
+In the framework of his exhibition "Formulations", Florian Hecker is hosting a joint event with two prominent figures from the realm of electroacoustic sound research and art production who are at the same time longstanding companions in his artistic work.
+After an introduction by Florian Hecker, Alberto de Campo and François J. Bonnet, alias Kassel Jaeger, will each give a live performance.

 Alberto de Campo is an artist, musician and composer and, since 2009, a professor of Generative Art / Computational Art in the art and media programme at the Berlin University of the Arts.
 He has aided Hecker in the development and programming of many of his works.